komikku-app/komikku-extensions/multisrc/src/main/java/eu/kanade/tachiyomi/multisrc/bilibili/README.md

 #### Observations

-- Sign in with your Google account is not supported due to WebView restrictions access that Google have.
-You need to have a simple account in order to be able to login via WebView.
+- Sign in with your Google account is not supported due to WebView restrictions access that Google have. **You need to have a simple account in order to be able to login via WebView**.
 - You may sometime face the *"Failed to refresh the token"* error.
 To fix it, you just need to open the WebView, await for the website to completely load.
   After that, you can close the WebView and try again.